BasicsHome and Search

 Their new address is confirmed in the electoral register for 1918, when Arthur and Christie (recorded as Isabella) are both listed at Brent Cottage, Brentford.
 Brent Cottage overlooked the river Brent so must have been an attractive place to settle as a family.
 The site has a brief history of Brent House and its adjoining property, Brent Cottage: by the time the Phillips family moved here Brent House had been demolished so presumably their new home had a more open aspect.

 On March 2nd 1919 their second daughter was born, Jean Pamela Primrose, and her birth was registered at Brentford.
-The electoral register for 1920 shows Arthur and Christie remained at Brent Cottage but by 1922 they had moved away.
+The electoral register for 1920 shows Arthur and Christie remained at Brent Cottage but in 1922 Joseph Charlton Lane-Claypon was recorded at Brent Cottage: the Phillips family had moved away.

 The Enchanted April by 'the Author of Elizabeth and her German Garden'.
 Inside page “Christie Phillips Jan 1923.
 Primrose Cottage, East Sheen”.